uhlerlab/TEMPO/README.md

 ## Installation
 We recommend setting up a virtual environment through `conda` via `conda env create -f environment.yml` or setting up a Python virtual environment and installing dependencies listed in `requirements.txt` via pip.

+## Downloading Datasets
+Simulated data is in the `data` directory, along with the scripts used for simulations.
+Pre-processed real-world datasets can be accessed here: